List of Tracey Takes On... characters: Erin McColl

 Age 47.
-Erin is the former lead singer of the 1970s band Wisechild, with whom she had a falling out because she no longer wanted to tour to stay near her L.A. pharmacist ("Music").
-Erin is often stupid and depends on her manager Dusty (Mo Gaffney) for guidance.
-In her first episode, "Nostalgia", her manager was instead a Dusty Springfield lookalike named Rusty (Kate McGregor-Stewart).
+Erin is the former lead singer of the 1970s band Wisechild.
+She often loses her train of thought and depends on her manager Dusty (Mo Gaffney) for guidance.

 Madam Nadja

 Age 60.
-Nadja is originally from Romania and is now a Hollywood madam who conducts all her business from her bed.
+Nadja, who hails from Romania, is now a Hollywood madam who conducts all her business from her bed.
 She was great friends with Nicolae and Elena Ceaușescu, and was at one time his mistress.
 Her parrot Vlad talks to her.

 Mrs. Noh Nang Ning

 Age 70.
-Mrs. Noh Nang Ning, who is of indeterminate Asian origin, owns and operates a Los Angeles doughnut shop, Yankee Doodle Donuts.
-She is a hard-working and patriotic American, and almost always relates things to doughnuts.
-Mrs. Ning grew up as an orphan in her homeland.
-She was eventually engaged to a prince, but the wedding was interrupted when a revolution broke out.
-Mrs. Ning escaped to the United States, smuggling in with her fiancé posing as her uncle ("Childhood").
+Mrs. Noh Nang Ning, who is of indeterminate Asian origin, owns and operates a Los Angeles donut shop, Yankee Doodle Donuts.
+She is a hard-working patriotic American who almost always relates everything to the donut.
+Mrs. Noh Nang Ning grew up as an orphan in her homeland.
+She was eventually engaged and married to a prince.
+She fled to the United States after a revolution broke out.
 She works long hours and finds little time for pleasantries (playing Pai gow in Las Vegas).
-However, she does make time to sponsor her granddaughter Kim in ice skating competitions ("Family").
-She does not appear in season 4.
+However, she does make time to sponsor her granddaughter, Kim, in ice skating competitions.

 Janie Pillsworth

 Age 37.
 Manhattan magazine editor.
 Janie, born Janine, hails from Broxbourne, England and is the only child to Frank and Jackie Pillsworth.
-She attended a prestigious British boarding school thanks to her working class father who sacrificed his kidney to pay her tuition.
+She attended a prestigious British boarding school thanks to her working class father sacrificing his kidney to pay her tuition.
 While there, Janie reinvented herself and disowned her parents.
 The family wasn't reunited until an unscrupulous colleague revealed Janie's true identity and she was forced to face her past.
-After her father died, Janie let her mother, who also acts as a live-in nanny.
+After her father died, Janie let her mother, who also acts as a live-in nanny, live with her.

 Ruby Romaine

 Age 72.
-A Hollywood makeup artist (one of the oldest still working in the union) who's seen it all; she worked heavily during Hollywood's heyday.
-Ruby drinks and smokes heavily.
-She takes care of her shell-shocked Vietnam war veteran son Buddy, along with her cat Duke and their Vietnamese Pot-bellied, Oinky.
-Ruby has one daughter, Desirée.
+A Hollywood make-up artist (one of the oldest still working in the union) who's seen it all.
+She worked heavily during Hollywood's heyday.
+Ruby's hobbies include wine tasting, poker, and preserving the old Hollywood.
+She takes care of her shell-shocked Vietnam War veteran son, Buddy, along with her cat, Duke, and their Vietnamese Pot-bellied pig, Oinky.
+Ruby also has a daughter, Desirée.